Subcontracting Invoicing in France 2026: VAT Reverse Charge in Construction, Mandatory Mentions and the 1975 Subcontracting Act

 Case 1 — Construction Company Paris 18th, Structural Works at 50,000 Euros Excluding VAT#

-A general contractor (NAF 4120A) subcontracts structural works to an independent mason for 50,000 euros excluding VAT.
-Mason's invoice: 50,000 euros HT — "Autoliquidation" — "Article 283-2 nonies du CGI" — no VAT.
-The contractor declares 10,000 euros self-assessed VAT on CA3 (simultaneously deductible).
-The mason must be accepted by the project owner and a performance bond must be in place.
+A general contractor (NAF 4120A, VAT-registered) subcontracts structural works to an independent mason for 50,000 euros excluding VAT.
+Mason's invoice: 50,000 euros HT — mention "Autoliquidation" — reference "Article 283-2 nonies du CGI" — no VAT.

 Case 2 — Digital Agency Paris 11th, React Development at 15,000 Euros Excluding VAT#